 So how do you find the mutual funds with the best performance?

 The first step for mutual fund evaluation is to look at the last twelve, nine, six and three-month performance.
 You can easily obtain this information if you look at Yahoo! or a variety of other sites.
-Or, if you have your money at TD Ameritrade or Fidelity, those custodians usually have user-friendly research centers that will help you obtain the same information.
+Or, if you have your money at a reputable online brokerage, those custodians usually have user-friendly research centers that will help you obtain the same information.
 I suggest that you create your own small universe of the funds you like and continually update the trailing twelve, nine, six and three-month performance.
 You can average these four numbers, or you can weight the numbers depending on what period you want to emphasize.
 Then, you can invest in the top seven funds.
 This is a pretty simple process.

 Of course, using this or any investment strategy won’t always lead to success.
 There will be times that you will underperform the market and there will be times when you outperform.
 There will be other times that you beat the market but still lose money.
 The nice thing about this is that you won’t be investing in funds that are far out of favor.
 That is the key.
 And as I said, this is even more important when it comes to tax-deferred accounts.
 You could have the best self-employed retirement plan or employer-provided plan but still lose a ton if you don’t select your investments carefully.